Jean Augustin Ernouf

-Divisional-General Manuel Louis Jean Augustin Ernouf (29 August 1753 – 12 September 1827) was a French Army officer and colonial administrator who served in the French Revolutionary and Napoleonic Wars.
+Divisional-General Manuel Louis Jean Augustin Ernouf (29 August 1753 – 12 September 1827) was a French Army officer, colonial administrator and politician who served in the French Revolutionary and Napoleonic Wars.
 He demonstrated moderate abilities as a combat commander; his real strength lay in his organizational and logistical talents.
 He held several posts as chief-of-staff and in military administration.

-He joined the military in 1791, as a private in the French Revolutionary Army; from September 1791 to September 1793, he was promoted from lieutenant to brigadier general.
-He and his commanding officer were accused of being counter-revolutionaries, disgraced, and then, in 1794, restored to rank.
-In 1804, Napoleon I appointed him as governor general of Guadeloupe, following the suppression of revolt by Black Guadeloupeans opposed to the restoration of direct French rule and slavery.
-Although he was able to reestablish some semblance of order and agricultural production, the British invaded the colony in 1810 and after a brief engagement forced him to capitulate.
+In 1791, Ernouf enlisted in the French Royal Army as a private; in September 1793, he was promoted to brigade general in the newly formed French Revolutionary Army.
+Ernouf and his commanding officer were accused of being counter-revolutionaries, disgraced, and then, in 1794 restored to their former ranks.
+In 1804, Napoleon appointed him as the governor of Guadeloupe following the restoration of direct French rule and slavery in the colony.
+Although he was able to reestablish order and agricultural production through brutal methods, the British invaded the colony in 1810 and after a brief engagement forced him to capitulate.

-He returned to France on a prisoner exchange, but was charged with treason by Napoleon I, enraged by the loss of the colony to the British.
-Before he could be exonerated by a court, the First Empire fell; with the Bourbon Restoration, he retained his honors, and received command of the III Corps, in Marseille.
-After the second restoration, he held an administrative position in one of the occupation zones, and later he was elected to the Chamber of Deputies of France.
+Ernouf returned to France on a prisoner exchange, but was charged with treason by Napoleon, who was enraged with the loss of Guadeloupe.
+Before he could be exonerated by a court, the First French Empire fell in 1814; with the Bourbon Restoration in France, he retained his honors, and received command of the III Corps in Marseille.
+Following the Second Bourbon Restoration, he held an administrative position in one of the occupation zones, and later he was elected to the Chamber of Deputies of France.